openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 deployment "pvc-564ae713-95fb-11e8-8754-42010a8000df-rep" scaled
 ```

-The corresponding deployment is scaled.
+The corresponding deployment has increased.
 Repeat the procedure if you want to increase Jiva replica count further.

-### Verifying if expanded replica is running
+### Verifying if Expanded Replica is Running

 Get the number of running pods using following command.